ALaaRBK/favorite-things/README.md

 #  The entity relationship diagram
 ![relationship_diagram](media/relationship_diagram.jpg)

-So, a User has Clients, a Client has Products, a Product has FeatureRequest's and ProductArea's, and each FeatureRequest is assigned to a specific Product for a specific ProductArea.

 ### Backend
 The project utilizes Flask Blueprints to separate the backend logic into the following packages: